 San Salvador is a great city to visit for a few days or for your entire trip.
-There are plenty of things to do in the city, and the best touristic destinations in the country are nearby.
+There are plenty of things to do and see in the city; furthermore, some of the best tourist destinations in the country are nearby.

 By the same token, you can stay in San Salvador your entire trip and make it your base of operations, a lot of visitors do it.
-The capital city is centrally located, some of the best touristic destinations are less than two hours away; stay in San Salvador and take day trips.
+The capital city is centrally located, some of the best touristic destinations are less than two hours away.

-You can drive or take the bus from nearby countries; the scenery while either driving or taking the bus can be charming and colorful.
-Nonetheless, before deciding about driving, or taking the bus, you should also take into consideration the long lines at the border, which are legendarily bad; and the roads, which are not the best in the region.
+The scenery, while either driving or taking the bus from nearby countries, is charming and colorful.
+Nonetheless, before deciding about driving or taking the bus to San Salvador, take into consideration the long lines that you will encounter at the border, which are legendarily bad.
+Also, consider the roads, which are not the best in the region.

 Safety at El Salvador Capital.

-Undeniably, safety is the biggest concern for anyone looking to visit San Salvador, and it should be.
-San Salvador is in the top twenty of the most dangerous cities in the world, according to Atlas.
+Undeniably, safety is a big concern for anyone looking to visit San Salvador, and it should be.
+Historically, San Salvador has been in the top twenty of the most dangerous cities in the world, according to Atlas.

 Getting Around San Salvador.

-Basically, destinations near you, walk or take the bus so you can get the experience.
+Any destinations near you, you should walk or take the bus, this is so you can get the experience.
 By all means, farther destinations, take a taxi or uber, it will be a more comfortable ride.
-Of course, for more faraway destinations, take a shuttle, it is better, and you will get a guide that knows the area.
+Obviously, for faraway destinations, take a shuttle, it is better, and you will get a guide that knows the area.

-These are only my suggestions; you decide, what is the better option for you.
-Also, ask the hotel staff about getting around the city; they might suggest something different or even provide you with transportation.
+These are only suggestions, in the end, you are the one who will decide on what is the better option for you to get around.
+Also, ask the hotel staff about getting around the city, they might suggest something different or even provide you with transportation.

 Accommodations in El Salvador Capital.